Icinga/icingaweb2-module-idoreports/schema/postgresql/t/README.md

 pg_virtualenv pg_prove t/0*.sql
 ```

-N.B.: They deliberately fail!
+N.B.: They deliberately fail (also, t/06-get_sla_ok_percent.sql is just a symlink to the "real thing", so adding a plan() call would break stuff)!

 The only relevant part is "07-test-func.sql", which obviously should _not_ fail.

 Having an overall fail allows to look into the db by simply adding "-s" to the pg_virtualenv call above.